Resources per sea area

 Undiscovered Resources

 Undiscovered resources are volumes of petroleum that we assume could be recovered from deposits that have yet to be proven through drilling.
-The estimates for undiscovered resources in open areas are updated with an assessment of recent years' exploration results, new mapping and new documentation every two years, most recently in autumn 2021.
-In interim years, the estimates are adjusted in relation to the last year's drilling activity.
+The estimates for undiscovered resources in areas opened for petroleum activities are updated on an annual basis.
+The update is based on assessments taking into consideration the previous year's exploration results, new studies, as well as relevant information from the companies.

 Undiscovered petroleum resources in the sea areas